Harry Cutler: Dayton Triangles

-Later years
+Later life

 After his professional football career, Cutler continued to reside in Dayton.
 He officiated high school and college football games in Dayton in the 1920s and 1930s.
 In 1935, he was chosen as the president of the Ohio Officials Association.
 He was also the athletic director at Dayton Junior and Senior High Schools in the late 1920s.
 He was also the president of the Dayton Aviators baseball club.

 He worked in the insurance business in Dayton for almost 40 years starting in 1925.
 He was elected president of the Dayton Life Underwriters in 1932.
 He also served in the 1930s as the president of the Dayton chapter of the American Business Club.
 In 1943, he formed his own company, the Harry G. Cutler Co.
 During World War II, he was chairman of the Dayton Council for Defense.
 He also became a leader in civic affairs in Dayton, serving in organizations including the Chamber of Commerce and Salvation Army.
 Cutler retired in 1963 and died in 1964 at age 70 in Dayton.